 As a writer, I collage fragments of history, poetry, and memoir.
 The events, literature, and people I find most compelling are those lost within historical documents waiting to be discovered.
 My current subject is the poet Nancy Luce.
 Luce, although a notable figure on the island of Martha’s Vineyard during her lifetime (1814-1890), is now an obscure folk character.
-Her contribution to literature is undervalued and I am working on a creative nonfiction book that reveals an extraordinary creative life that has been conceal for over a century.
+Her contribution to literature is undervalued and I am working on a creative nonfiction book that reveals an extraordinary creative life that has been concealed for over a century.